DefKorns/om_theme-selector/mod/readme.md

 ### What if i want a specific theme on my main menu?
 Add a theme as before but name it `default` in order to make it you home menu theme.
 That simple.

+### I own a Famicom/Shonen/Super Famicom, can i install this?
+The mod is compatible with all Nintendo Classic consoles including all regions.

 ### Requirements
 *  [Hakchi CE v3.5.0 >=](https://github.com/TeamShinkansen/hakchi2/releases/latest)